City Of Hope Medical Center

 Engineered immune cells target lymphoma after transplant

-Disease control OngoingThis study tests a new treatment for people with high-risk B-cell non-Hodgkin lymphoma that has come back after initial therapy.
-Participants first receive a stem cell transplant, then get an infusion of their own immune cells that have been genetically modified to recognize and …
+Disease control OngoingThis study tests a new treatment for people with high-risk B-cell non-Hodgkin lymphoma that has come back.
+After a stem cell transplant, patients receive genetically modified immune cells designed to recognize and attack cancer cells.
+The goal is to see if this approach is safe a…

 Phase: PHASE1, PHASE2 • Sponsor: City of Hope Medical Center • Aim: Disease control